Grace Church (Brooklyn Heights): History

 Before the Church's founding, many Brooklyn Episcopalians crossed the East River into Lower Manhattan every Sunday to attend services at Grace Church, New York.
 In the early 1840s, a small group of Brooklyn Episcopalians established Emmanuel Church on Sydney Place.
 The parish quickly outgrew its space, and a new church was incorporated in 1847, taking the name Grace Church Brooklyn Heights.

 The Reverend Francis Vinton, the combined parish's first rector, with a building committee headed by Henry Evelyn Pierrepont and Col. Tunis Craven, selected a site at the corner of Hicks Street and Grace Court which was acquired for $15,000.
 They hired well known architect Richard Upjohn, who had also designed Trinity Church in Manhattan, to design a building in Gothic Revival style.
 The cornerstone was laid on June 29, 1847, and on December 10, 1848 the doors were opened for its first service.
 The total cost for the structure was $46,737.52.
 In 1865, the congregation built a Sunday and parish school building, also designed by Richard Upjohn, next door to the church on Grace Court.
 In 1866, the ceiling was painted in a celestial motif.

 During the early 1900s, decorative paint was gradually added to the walls and ceiling, and the original diamond-pane windows were replaced with stained glass from studios such as Tiffany, Cottier & Co., J&R Lamb Studios (Lamb Studios), Clayton and Bell, Franz Mayer of Munich, and Charles Booth of London and New York.
 In 1931, the Sunday and parish school building was replaced by the present-day Parish House, where Grace Church School is located.

 The church continues to be a part of the Brooklyn Heights neighborhood today.
+The church reported 1,081 members in 2017 and 1,271 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $1,282,234.
+Average Sunday attendance (ASA) in 2024 was 147 persons, down from a reported 449 in 2017.